RachelS2/dio-bootcamp-ai/README.md

 ## 🖥️How To Check The Content?

-To check the inputs and outputs contained in this repository, you may simply click on the folders and then on "View raw" to download their content.
+To check the inputs and outputs contained in this repository, you may simply click on the folders and then on one of their files.

 ## 📥​Inputs